Florida State University shines in student experience in 2025 U.S. News Best Colleges rankings

 Leading the way, the college’s Real Estate Program secured a new high standing of No. 4 among public schools, up from No. 6 last year.
 The Dr. William T. Hold/The Alliance’s Program in Risk Management and Insurance maintained its No. 4 spot among all of the nation’s top public and private RMI programs, and FSU’s undergraduate Accounting Program returned to Top 25 status among fellow public schools.

 The College of Nursing’s undergraduate program soared 39 places to No. 33 among public universities, driven by state and university investments.
-Undergraduate student enrollment has quadrupled over the past two years while maintaining a personalized dedication to each student’s success, and Dean Jing Wang expects the college’s upward trend to continue.
+Undergraduate enrollment has quadrupled over the past two years without sacrificing personalized student support.
+Dean Jing Wang expects this upward trend to continue.

 “This is another history-making moment for our boldly rising College of Nursing,” Wang said.
 “Every day, we are discovering new ways to implement innovative approaches to educate new nurses in the state of Florida and beyond.
 None of this could be done without the dedication of our talented faculty members and staff.
 But most importantly, I want to acknowledge our amazing students who continue to set the bar high and our alumni who are saving lives every day.
 I’m proud of our college’s bold action to create better health for all.”